-(c) The Director of the Office of Management and Budget, or the Director's designee, shall be the liaison between the Board and the Office of Management and Budget and shall attend all meetings of the Board.
-The Director shall not participate in the deliberation of any cases before the Board, nor sit with members of the Board, during the hearing or deliberations.
-The Director or the Director's designee shall be limited to representing and/or testifying on behalf of the Office of Management and Budget and other state agencies before the Board.
+(c) The Secretary of the Department of Human Resources, or the Secretary's designee, shall be the liaison between the Board and the Department of Human Resources and shall attend all meetings of the Board.
+The Secretary shall not participate in the deliberation of any cases before the Board, nor sit with members of the Board, during the hearing or deliberations.
+The Secretary or the Secretary's designee shall be limited to representing and/or testifying on behalf of the Department of Human Resources and other state agencies before the Board.

-(d) The Merit Employee Relations Board shall have clerical and legal support staff separate from the staff of the Office of Management and Budget, and such staff shall be located separate from the Office of Management and Budget.
+(d) The Merit Employee Relations Board shall have clerical and legal support staff separate from the staff of the Department of Human Resources, and such staff shall be located separate from the Department of Human Resources.

 § 5907 Powers, duties and functions of the Board.

 In addition to the duties set forth elsewhere in this chapter, and consistent with the right of public employees to organize under Chapter 13 of Title 19, the Board shall:

 (1) Request that the Secretary of the Department of Human Resources investigate problems or complaints arising from the implementation of the Merit System and the effect of merit policies and procedures on employees in the classified service;

 (2) Appoint 1 or more members from its own membership to act as representatives of the Board at any meeting where such representation is deemed desirable;